Christmas Food & Drink Guide

 If your present list requires something spicy...

-Chilli No. 5 currently offers four gift set collections; the Dining Collection, Celebration, The BBQ Collection, and The Kitchen Collection.
+Chilli No. 5 offers some really tasty gourmet chilli sauces, four gift set collections; The Dining Collection, Celebration, The BBQ Collection, and The Kitchen Collection.

 The Kitchen, Celebration and BBQ Collections each contain five hot sauces, while the Dining Collection includes 10 hot sauces.
 All of the chilli-licious sauces come in sleek tasting bottles and are packaged in elegant black gift boxes.

-Prices for the British-made hot sauces start from just £2
+Head to their website where you will find prices for the British-made hot sauces start from just £10 per bottle.

 Where to buy: Chilli No.5